bkonkle/chef-cookbooks/_sources/gettingstarted.txt

 can connect to your server without needing a password.
 Use your dev machine's public key for this.

-Next, create a *solo.rb* file under the *deploy* directory.
+Next, create a *solo.rb* file under the *config* directory.
 This should look similar to the following:

 .. code-block:: ruby